 — Rabbi Jonathan Sacks, Chief Rabbi of the United Kingdom

 A Family Mitzvah Project is a fun way to engage your child and, potentially, your whole family in some of the most important values of Judaism – repairing the world (tikkun olam) and compassion for others (v’ahavta l’rayecha kamocha).
-For help developing your own Family Mitzvah Project, our B’nai Mitzvah Coordinator, Adam Zeren, has a new resource bank which will be very helpful in finding a project that calls to you.
+For help developing your own Family Mitzvah Project, we have a new resource bank which will be very helpful in finding a project that calls to you.
 For more information, you can consult the Handbook for Bar/Bat Mizvah Families.

 Here are some organizations, sorted by category, that may help you and your child develop his or her mitzvah project: